XingLLiu/XingLLiu.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of my website.
-If you are interested in my research, or simply want to reach out, please feel free to contact me by sending me an email!
+This is the home page of my website.
+If you are interested in my research, or simply want to get in touch, please feel free to contact me by sending me an email!